 Everyone tells you content is king.
 Provide useful content and you will drive more traffic to your site.
 But what is useful content?
 More importantly, what do customers think useful content is?
 Maybe the best way to think about this is to decide what your customers care about and put that in your content.
 So, here are some ways you can try to make your content something they care about.

 When you’ve got your content out there, you’d like to know how effective it is.
 A Net Promoter Score (NPS) is one way to measure how engaged your audience is.
 This is just a rating showing how likely your customers are to recommend you to others.
 Calculating it adds your promoters and subtracts your detractors to give you an overall score.
-You can use a wordpress nps plugin to gather this information and display it.
+You can use a nps plugin for WordPress to gather this information and display it.
 Then you can set goals for improving it.
 Try these tips and see how much they increase your score.

 You Do You